 Complete experience requirements

-To qualify for a CPA license in Tennessee, you’re required to work professionally in an industry, government, academia, or public practice for at least a year (a minimum of 2000 hours).
+To qualify for a Certified Public Accountant CPA license in Tennessee, you’re required to work professionally in an industry, government, academia, or public practice for at least a year (a minimum of 2000 hours).
 During this time, you must provide services or advice using accounting, attest, management advisory, financial advisory, tax, or consulting skills.
-Your work experience must be verified by a licensed CPA.
+Your work experience must be verified by a licensed Certified Public Accountant.

 License Application Process